 UH ACCESS TO HOLDINGS OF OTHER INSTITUTIONS

-ACCESSIBILITY OF UH EAST ASIA COLLECTION FOR OUTSIDE USERS
+ACCESSIBILITY OF UHM EA COLLECTION TO OUTSIDE USERS

 The library’s web based catalog is freely accessible through the internet.
 Each of the East Asia collections maintains its own website with information and resources on East Asia.
 The library contributes its catalog records to WorldCat (OCLC).
 Library books and journal articles are available through interlibrary loan and document delivery service.
 During the four-year period 2009-2013, CJK loans from the Asia Collection accounted for 10-13% of all UHM Library interlibrary loans.
 GWLA membership will make UHM Library collections even more accessible.
 The Library has an open door policy allowing everyone use of the library’s resources and open stacks.
 Borrowing privileges are available without charge to UHM faculty, staff, students and visiting scholars, and to others for a nominal fee.
 Digital collections on East Asian Studies include “Asia at Work” (images) and “Images of Okinawa after WWII.”
 The library’s open-access digital repository ScholarSpace disseminates UHM-produced resources on China, Korea, Japan, and Okinawa.